Christian pacifism: Old Testament

 The Old Testament explains God is the only giver of life and God is sovereign over human life.
 Man's role is to be a steward who should take care of all of God's creation, and that includes protecting human life.
 Craige explains God's self-revelation through his participating in human history is referred to as "Salvation History."
 The main objective of God's participation is man's salvation.
 God participates in human history by acting through people and in the world that is both in need of salvation, and is thus imperfect.
-God participates in the human activity of war through sinful human beings for His purpose of bringing salvation to the world.
+God participates in the human activity of war through sinful human beings for his purpose of bringing salvation to the world.

 Studies conducted by scholars Friedrich Schwally, Johannes Pedersen, Patrick D. Miller, Rudolf Smend and Gerhard von Rad maintain the wars of Israel in the Old Testament were by God's divine command.
 This divine activity took place in a world of sinful men and activities, such as war.
 God's participation through evil human activity such as war was for the sole purposes of both redemption and judgment.
-God's presence in these Old Testament wars does not justify or deem them holy, and instead is interpreted as servi g to provide hope in a situation of hopelessness.
+God's presence in these Old Testament wars does not justify or deem them holy, and instead is interpreted as serving to provide hope in a situation of hopelessness.
 The sixth commandment, "Thou shalt not kill" (Exodus 20:13) and the fundamental principle it holds true is that reverence for human life must be given the highest importance.
 The Old Testament points to a time when weapons of war shall be transformed into the instruments of peace, and the hope for the consummation of the Kingdom of God when there will be no more war.
 Wood points to the scriptures of Isaiah and Micah (Isaiah 2:2–4; 9:5; 11:1–9; and Micah 4:1–7) that express the pacifist view of God's plan to bring peace without violence.